XuexunNg/RateChecker/README.md

 # RateChecker
-To compare and search interests rate for banks and financial center within a given period of time.
-This project is written with C# 7.3 using the .net core 2.1 framework.
+RateChecker is a command line program that compare and search interests rate for banks and financial center within a given period of time.
+This project is written in C# 7.3 using the .net core 2.1 framework.

 ## Design Pattern